stephen533422/Wehelp_first_stage/week8/README.md

     |https://store.company.com/page.html 	           |$\textcolor{red}{Failure}$      |Different protocol|
     |http://store.company.com:81/dir/page.html 	     |$\textcolor{red}{Failure}$      |Different port (http:// is port 80 by default)|
     |http://news.company.com/dir/page.html 	         |$\textcolor{red}{Failure}$      |Different host|
+  * CROS
+    >Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.
+CORS also relies on a mechanism by which browsers make a "preflight" request to the server hosting the cross-origin resource, in order to check that the server will permit the actual request.
+In that preflight, the browser sends headers that indicate the HTTP method and headers that will be used in the actual request.
   * Access-Control-Allow-Origin

      fetch和XMLhttprequest都是會跟從同源政策<br/>